Pandora: Documentation en: Services

 - Apache on normal.

 The service status is normal, since less than 50% of the critical elements are on critical status.
-Only the printer is on critical status but, as we have seen, the non critical elements aren't taken into account when calculating the service status.
+Only the printer is on critical status, but as you have seen, the non critical elements are not taken into account when calculating the service status.

 1.2.2 Creating a New Service

-You need the Enterprise version and the PredictionServer component enabled to be able to use the services.
+The Enterprise version is required and the PredictionServer component enabled to be able to use these services.